Lab 7 - Part 2: More Lidar in ArcGIS Pro

 - On the Analysis tab, in the Geoprocessing group, click ModelBuilder.
 This will launch the ModelBuilder window.

-- Connect the point density raster to the Is Null tool setting it as the Input raster for the tool.
-Next, add the Con tool and connect the output raster from the Is Null tool to the Con tool, selecting it as the Input conditional raster.
+- Connect the point density raster to the Con tool, selecting it as the Input conditional raster.

 - Double click on the Con tool.
-Under the Expression parameters Where select Value is equal to 1.
-Set the Input true value to 0.
-This means that when there are null pixels (identified by a 1 value in the previous tool) they will be converted to 0s and if not (false), they will retain their original value (from the ground point count file).
+Under the Expression parameters, set the expression to select vales that are null: Value: Is Null.
+Set the Input true value to 0 and the Input False Raster as the Model Variable "gcount".
+This means that when there are null pixels they will be converted to 0s and if not (false), they will retain their original value (from the ground point count file).
+Don't worry about naming the output raster, there is still another step in the model process. click OK to close the Parameter window.

 - Right click on the final green output file and select Parameter.
 This will allow you to select the file name and location that the final file will be saved to.
 Rename the node to a more generic name like Clean Point Density Raster.